 Does Indiana require a bill of sale for a car?

 Indiana requires a bill of sale in certain circumstances.
-Even though a bill of sale is not always required, it’s beneficial to have one as extra evidence of the transaction.
+Even though a bill of sale is not always required, having one as extra evidence of the transaction is beneficial.

 What paperwork do I need to sell my car privately in Indiana?